ChenhanYu/hmlp/README.rst

 README
 ---

+HMLP currently is not an open source project.
+Do not distribute.

 Thank you for deciding to give HMLP a try!
 This code can be used directly or pluged into many learning tasks such as kernel summation, nearest neighbor search, k-means clustering, convolution